LASSO estimation for spherical autoregressive processes: Main results

 \subsection{Stability measure on the sphere and deviation bounds}

 Here, we discuss the stability measure for $\operatorname{SPHAR}(p)$ random fields.
-Intuitively, a stability measure quantifies the correlation of the components of the process.
-Several proposals aiming to represent and measure the stability of a given process have been suggested in the literature over the years (see, for example \cite{binstability,st04,parakalo}), mostly involving set of mixing conditions in order to establish for how long in time the dependence between the components is effective.
+Intuitively, a stability measure quantifies the dependencies between the variables of the process and, hence, how stable the autocovariance matrix is.
+The more intricate the dependencies between the variables are, the less stable should the process result.
+Several proposals aiming to represent and measure the stability of a given process have been suggested in the literature over the years, mostly involving set of mixing conditions, in order to establish for how long in time the dependence between the components is effective (see Appendix E in the supplementary file of \cite{BM:15}).
 The stability measure considered here is in line with the one defined by \cite{BM:15}.\\

 Recall that $\{\alm\(t\), t \in \integers\}$ can be read as a real-valued autoregressive process of order $p$ (see \eqref{eq:arcoeff}).
 Under standard stationarity assumptions (see \cite[page 123]{brockwelldavis}), we can define its spectral density as